 Prudential Marina Bay Carnival, Singapore’s “largest” carnival, opens its glittering gates to the public on Dec 15.

-I was looking forth to the Prudential Marina Bay Carnival, ever since reading about it late last month.
+I was looking forth to Prudential Marina Bay Carnival 2017, ever since reading about it late last month.
 Always a sucker for loud and colourful things, the event felt so much the perfect year-end festivity to check out.
-That it was delayed for a week, conveniently located downtown, and, hmm, organised by a financial planning company, just heightened the anticipation (curiosity) in me.
-Here are the pictures I took.
+That it was delayed for a week, conveniently located downtown, and, hmm, organised by a financial planning company, just heightened my anticipation i.e. curiosity.
+Anyway, here are the pictures I took.
 Regrettably, I didn’t have much time on hand.
 I was rushing for the Last Jedi Light and Water Show scheduled next door.

 To share a little, funfairs, fairgrounds, whatever you wish to call them, aren’t at all new to Singapore.

 In the 80s, when residential estates were still surrounded by Far Cry 3 worthy “kampong” grounds, miniature ones pop up every now and then to inject colour into dreary suburban life.